 A sit and spin is a great toy for kids who just love to spin in circles.
 They can sit on it and make themselves go round and round and round… I get dizzy just thinking about it!

 4. Therapy/Exercise Ball

-- Rolling on stomach on top of ball
+- Roll on your stomach on top of the ball

-- Bounces up and down while seated on ball
+- Bounce up and down while seated on the ball

 Purchase one at your local fitness store or here: Body Fitness Ball – $25.10

 This has been great for my son because he likes dark quiet places.
 He used to sit in the closet in the dark for what seemed like forever.
 So getting a tent so he had his own quiet, covered place has been helpful and made it special for him.

 There are several different types of tents or play huts you can get: Crawl N Play– $24.97 | My Little Tent– $31.99 | Pacific Play Tent– $24.97.